aivis Engine v2 - Constraint Navigator - User Guide

 Finally, we want to infer some constraints and the next normal recommendations for a list of Inference Timestamps.
 Therefore we again need to provide a filled data store which this time holds our Inference Data.
 To do so use the following routine.

-# create empty data context for evaluation data
+# create empty data context for inference data

 inference_data = ConstraintNavigatorData.create()